 At the end of 2015 San Diego's own Ballast Point was purchased for 1 Billion Dollars by Constellation Brands who has distributed major Mexican beer brands including Corona, Modelo and Pacifico.
 Best known for its wine brands, the Constellation portfolio includes Robert Mondavi, New Zealand’s Kim Crawford and, as of this summer, the Pinot Noir label Meiomi.
 This purchase will be the company’s first incursion into the world of craft beer.

 This is the second big San Diego brewery to go big this year; Saint Archer sold to MillerCoors in September.
 The Ballast Point news comes just a few months after the sale or partial sale of the Petaluma’s Lagunitas Brewing Company, Firestone Walker in Paso Robles and Golden Road Brewing in Los Angeles.
 Brewery wars begin.
 Stones Greg Koch vows to never sell out and will start a group of investors to support breweries looking for to be bought.

 2016 was a great year for San Diego craft beer with huge presence of local tasting rooms starting in Ocean Beach are making Ocean Beach the new craft beer hot sport.
 There were new amazing breweries opening like North Park's own Eppig Brewing, North Park Beer Co and El Cajon's Burning Beard.
-2016 was another great year for big awards, 18 total awards at GABF with Karl Strauss taking home 4 medals including best Mid Sized Brewery.
+2016 was another great year for big awards, 18 total awards at GABF with Karl Strauss taking home 4 medals including best Mid Sized Brewery in the US.

 San Diego is still going strong at making more craft beer history.
-As of February 2017 San Diego is home to 137 Craft Breweries and still even more be being planned.
+As of February 2018 San Diego is home to 151 Craft Breweries and still even more be being planned for opening this year.